 The Computational Engineering of Materials Interfaces (CeMi) Lee Lab, led by Professor Elizabeth M. Y. Lee, is a computational materials research group at the University of California, Irvine (UCI).
 We develop and apply advanced modeling tools based on ab initio calculations, machine learning, and phenomenological models to study functional materials.
-Our research interests include spin defects in semiconductors, heterogeneous catalysis, and ion transport in high-entropy materials.
-We aim to unravel the formation, breakdown, and transport of matter across materials and their interfaces, and use these insights to design next-generation materials for quantum technology, sustainability, and energy applications.
+Our research program investigates the formation, breakdown, and transport of matter within materials and at their interfaces, particularly for defects in semiconductors and heterogeneous catalysis.
+The goal is to leverage these fundamental insights to design sustainable materials and their synthesis processes for advanced quantum and energy technologies.

 Key Research Areas